 The entire site has been named after this mountain (Machu Picchu means Old Mountain) and together with Huayna Picchu creates a place where the site is located in.
-Machu Picchu Mountain used to not have a surcharge but now its 9 USD more on the Machu Picchu ticket.
+Machu Picchu Mountain used to not have a surcharge but now its additional cost to the Machu Picchu ticket.

 The Machu Picchu Mountain trek is considered to be a moderate to challenging trek.
 Following an original stone Inca Trail and continuously acceding to the summit, a good level of fitness is required.
 During the wet season, the trail can become more slippery making it more challenging to traverse.

 From the main entrance of Machu Picchu follow the upper-trail heading in the direction of the Guardhouse.
 Small and newly erected wooden signs signal the way the start of the trail head, which is also the same path which leads to the Sun Gate (Inti Punku).
 A couple of minutes from the Guardhouse, you need to turn right and follow the path, which climbs up through the agricultural terracing.
 Following the trail for another 15 minutes you will arrive at the wardens hut, where you need to sign in showing your passport and entrance ticket.
 From the entrance of Machu Picchu to the wardens hut takes approximately 30 minutes.